Zero-temperature criticality in the Gaussian random bond Ising model on a square lattice: Model and graph expansion

-where $\langle ... \rangle_{T}$ is the Gibbs canonical statistics thermal average with the Hamiltonian, Eq.(\ref{RBI}), at temperature $T$, and $\langle ... \rangle_{J}$ is the quenched disorder average with the distribution Eq.(\ref{distri}).
-However, for the two-dimensional random bond Ising model with a continuous distribution of the bond interactions, like the Gaussian distribution, there is no Edwards-Anderson order at any temperature, \cite{MorgensternBinder1,McMillanGaussian,BrayMoore,CheungMcMillanGaussian} $q_{EA}(T)=0$.
-This property is due to the presence of the soft modes, representing, for the Ising systems, a flipped, with respect to the ground state, clusters of connected spins.
-Also, some sites may be connected to the outside by couplings that all turn out to be small, or the ``effective'' field from the outside spins may turn out to be small too.
-This should be contrasted to the homogeneous Ising model on the square lattice, where any excitation with respect to the ground state carries an energy, greater than the gap $\Delta=8J$, and the specific heat follows the Arrhenius activation law: $C(T)\approx (\beta\Delta )^2\exp(-\beta \Delta)$, at low temperatures $T=1/\beta$.
+where $\langle ... \rangle_{T}$ is the Gibbs canonical statistics thermal average with the Hamiltonian, Eq.~(\ref{RBI}), at temperature $T$, and $\langle ... \rangle_{J}$ is the quenched disorder average with the distribution Eq.~(\ref{distri}).
+However, for many two-dimensional random bond Ising models with a continuous distribution of the bond interactions, like the Gaussian distribution, $q_{EA}(T)=0$~\cite{MorgensternBinder1,McMillanGaussian,BrayMoore,CheungMcMillanGaussian}.
+This property is due to the presence of soft modes, representing, for the Ising systems, flipped (with respect to the ground state) clusters of connected spins.
+Also, some sites may be connected to the outside by couplings that all turn out to be small, or the `effective' field from the outside spins may too turn out to be small.
+This should be contrasted to the homogeneous Ising model on the square lattice, where any excitation with respect to the ground state carries an energy greater than the gap $\Delta=8J$, and the specific heat follows the Arrhenius activation law: $C(T)\approx (\beta\Delta )^2\exp(-\beta \Delta)$, at low temperatures $T=1/\beta$.
+The average susceptibility of the Gaussian random bond Ising model with respect to the uniform external magnetic field is: $\langle \chi \rangle =1/T$ per site, whereas the low temperature behaviour of the non-linear third harmonics susceptibility $\langle \chi_3 \rangle$ may be more revealing of the ground state properties~\cite{BY}.

+Since the energy reference point is physically irrelevant, it is convenient to shift the bond energy by a constant, thus redefining the Hamiltonian as:

+The thermodynamic averages of the observables can be derived from the partition function, corresponding to the Hamiltonian~(\ref{RBI}): $Z[J]$.
+The reduced partition function $Z'[J]$ of the model Eq.~(\ref{shift}) is normalized by the total number of configurations $2^N$:

+where the total number of sites is $N$ and the total number of bonds is $2N$.
+The disorder-averaged free energy per site of the model~(\ref{RBI}) reads:

+where ${\cal F}'(T,\{J\})=$ $-T\log Z'[J]$ is the total free energy of the model~(\ref{shift}) and the disorder averaging is given by the Gaussian integral Eq.~(\ref{distri}):

+Evaluating this integral for the entire lattice is impossible at present.
+However, if we are interested in the thermodynamics of a small part of the lattice only, then there are methods available to find the disorder average.